automas-dev/singe/DEVLOG.md

 # Dev Log

+## 2023-09-04

+I've updated logging in the ResourceManager.
+I added debug messages when loading resources from file and when using the cache.
+Resource logging was also updated to use info messages instead of debug for method calls (ie. calling getTexture will use info for the first log message detailing the method name and parameters).

 ## 2023-07-23

 This is the start of a development log.
 I have used markdown files in the past